Budget Update: Mississippi’s Infrastructure Needs Discussed at the Capitol

 In two special joint meetings, the House and Senate committees on transportation heard briefings from the Mississippi Department of Transportation and the Mississippi Economic Council about the urgent need to fund maintenance projects for the state’s roads and bridges.

-The State of Roads and Bridges in MS
+The State of Roads and Bridges in Mississippi

 Why a Funding Gap?